 A total of 31 experts from 17 European countries participated in this survey.
-Agreement was achieved for a compulsory dental examination when a care-dependent older adult is admitted to a long-term care (LTC) facility.
-Care-dependent older adults should brush their teeth twice/day and regularly clean interproximal spaces and oral mucosa.
-Dentures should be rinsed after meals and thoroughly cleaned twice/day.
+Agreement was achieved for a compulsory dental examination when an elder is admitted to a long-term care (LTC) facility.
+Older people should brush their teeth twice/day and regularly clean interproximal spaces and oral mucosa.
+Dentures should be rinsed after meals and cleaned twice/day.
 The use of denture cleansing tablets was considered necessary.
 Dentures should be removed before sleeping and stored dry.
-High concentration fluoride toothpaste (5000 ppm) should applied daily in care-dependent older adults with high caries risk.
-A short report on the oral health status of the older adult should be included within the overall medical assessment.
-The subject experts concluded that knowledge and training in oral health care for caregivers and family members of care-dependent older people were imperative.
+A 5000 ppm fluoride toothpaste should be applied daily in elder with high caries risk.
+A short report on the oral health status of the elder should be included in the geriatric assessment.
+All experts concluded that the knowledge and the training in oral health care for caregivers and family members of care-dependent older people were imperative.

 Using the e-Delphi method, multidisciplinary healthcare professionals from different countries agreed on certain cardinal recommendations for a standard oral health care for care-dependent older people.